-Extradition from Thailand needs certain requirements.
+Firstly extradition from Thailand needs certain requirements.
 INTERPOL is located in France and was established in 1923 to ensure that there is cooperation between police forces around the world to cut down on transnational crimes.
 INTERPOL (International Criminal Police Organization) may even exist where there are no diplomatic relations between the countries.
 Should there be a notice issued then immigration check points will scan your passport to see if you have been listed.
+Finally this is normally for those who have completed the Legal Process in Thailand which would be mainly for drug trafficking or Kidnapping.

 There are a number of notices which can be issued by INTERPOL.
 These are as follows:

-Red Notice: This is the same as an international arrest warrant and you will be arrested;
+Red Notice: Firstly this is the same as an international arrest warrant and you will be arrested;

-Blue Notice: This is a request for additional information on the person involved in a crime;
+Blue Notice: Secondly this is a request for additional information on the person involved in a crime;

 Green Notice: This is a warning that the person was involved in a crime and might do it again;